epiverse-trace/safeframe/README.md

 # Create a safeframe object
 x <- make_safeframe(cars, mph = "speed", distance = "dist")

-# Validate the data are of a specific type
+# Validate the tagged data are of a specific type
 validate_safeframe(x,
   mph = 'numeric',        # speed should be numeric
   # type() is a helper function of related classes
   distance = type('numeric')    # dist should be numeric, integer